Sole Proprietorship vs. LLC

 Should I change my business from a sole proprietor to an LLC?

-Changing from a sole proprietorship to an LLC is an advisable move to build credibility and trust for your business as well as to protect your personal assets.
+Changing from a sole proprietorship to an LLC is an advisable move to build credibility and trust for the business, as well as to protect the owner’s personal assets as a fringe benefit.

 Do LLCs pay more taxes than sole proprietorships?